ashbb/shoes_tutorial_html/html/README.txt

 This subdirectory is used to store .html files created by the tool: mkhtml.rb

-Run the following command line on the console (terminal) window.
+Run the following command lines on the console (terminal) window.

   C:\> ruby mkhtml.rb

 Then it'll create .html files here.

+  C:\> ruby mkbightml.rb

+Then it'll create ShoesTutorialNote.html file here.
+It includes whole contents in one big html file.
+This big html file is useful for transforming to PDF.

 You can read whole Shoes Tutorial Note offline.
 And you can run whole sample apps with Shoes, too. :-D